-Adoptio Adoption of NTIA Challenge Model
+Adoption of NTIA Challenge Model

-⊠ No
+🗆 No

-□Yes
+⊠Yes

 DTI plans to adopt the NTIA BEAD Model Challenge Process with the following modifications to satisfy Requirement 7 and to ensure that the State has a fair process following federal guidelines.
-Delaware will also adopt the BEAD Eligible Entity Planning Toolkit.5
+Delaware will also adopt the BEAD Eligible Entity Planning Toolkit.4

-Modification 1 - DSL served locations reclassified as unserved
+Modification 1 - DSL served locations reclassified as underserved

-As noted in the Optional Module 2 example in the Model Challenge Process, Delaware will treat locations showing available qualifying broadband service (i.e., a location that is "served") delivered via DSL as "unserved" if DSL is the only technology at the location satisfying the "served" requirements.
-According to the FCC, DSL has median download speeds under 30 Mbps and median upload speeds under 3 Mbps, which do not meet the definition of served.
+As noted in the Optional Module 2 example in the Model Challenge Process, Delaware will treat locations showing available qualifying broadband service (i.e., a location that is "served") delivered via DSL as "underserved" if DSL is the only technology at the location satisfying the "served" requirements.
+According to the FCC, DSL has median download speeds under 30 Mbps and median upload speeds under 3 Mbps, which do not meet the definition of served and are instead considered to be underserved.

-Marking these locations as unserved will facilitate the phase-out of legacy copper facilities and ensure the delivery of "future-proof" broadband service.
+Marking these locations as underserved will facilitate the phase-out of legacy copper facilities and ensure the delivery of "future-proof" broadband service.
 Providers try to overcome this limitation of DSL by pair-bonding copper wiring.
 In doing so, they effectively take 2 copper lines and turn them into one connection.
-As a result, only one of two households would have access to service; consequently, a substantial share of households would now be unserved.
+As a result, only one of two households would have access to service; consequently, a substantial share of households would now be underserved.